HyagoOliveira/InputSystem/README.md

 ![CustomSpriteText Inspector for Animations][CustomSpriteText_Inspector_Animation]

-At runtime, TPM will play the Sprite Animation:
+At runtime, TPM will play the Sprite Animation using the indexes and speed you've set.

 ![CustomSpriteText Animation Runtime][CustomSpriteText_Animation_Runtime]